owickstrom/property-based-testing-the-ugly-parts/src/slides.md

     timelineAudioClips t === flatAudioClips flat
 ```

-## Further Improvements
+## More on Timeline Flattening

-* Missing properties
+* Other properties
-  - How are video gaps padded with still frames?
+  - How video gaps are padded with still frames
   - Same flat result regardless of grouping (split/join sequences, then flatten)
 * Padding with frames from other parallels
   - Frames are only picked from video clips within the parallel